 6. Be calm

 By the time they hit the teen years, your child may practically have an advanced degree in interpreting your facial expressions, choice of words and tone of voice.
-If your child tells you something a little (or a lot) alarming about their workplace, stay calm and withhold judgement, says Kelly, but know that your feelings are sometimes still reflected in your face.
+If your child tells you something a little (or a lot) alarming about their workplace, stay calm and withhold judgement, says Meron, but know that your feelings are sometimes still reflected in your face.
 “Really try to pay attention to the way your child is perceiving you.
 You know, if your eyebrows kind of go up and you make a face or you do a little gasp even though you say it’s fine, they’re going to be tuned into that."

 And of course, whether they’re talking about workplace safety or something else entirely, it’s always a good parenting move to be receptive when they start chatting to you, even if it’s at a time when you’re busy or tired.
-“It opens up that door, so they’re going to come to you for other things or be more receptive when you bring up something related to workplace safety,” says Kelly.
+“It opens up that door, so they’re going to come to you for other things or be more receptive when you bring up something related to workplace safety,” says Meron.